bvukusic/receipt-records/README.md

 ## Usage
 1. Add, edit and delete your receipts with the appropriate buttons

-4. Sort the receipts by clicking the appropriate column title
+2. Sort the receipts by clicking the appropriate column title

+3. View receipts by clicking their row